Current 'What's New' information is on the home page. This is an archive of older 'what's new' listings.

 October 2003: We hosted the Dynamic Pistol Marksmanship class, taught by Tom Givens and Jim Higginbotham.
 Here are photos and videos.

 We are back from the Steel Challenge.
 Photos, videos and other info about this year's match can be found here.
 We have added a December Refuse to Be A Victim seminar and instructor training course, and scheduled an NRA instructor training course for Jan 10-11.

 July 2003: New information about the Dynamic Pistol Marksmanship class is now online.
 Click here for the PDF file.
 Here is additional information about a recent, real-life defensive shooting incident involving one of Tom Givens' students.
 Tom will be teaching the Dynamic Pistol Marksmanship course for us in October.

 June 2003: Updates to the 2003 and early 2004 schedule are now online.
 We have revised our Basic Pistol program into two courses: Basic Pistol I for those with little or no training, and Basic Pistol II for gun owners who have never taken a formal pistol course.
-Basic Pistol II will include a 'practice run' on the Texas CHL shooting qualification test.
+Basic Pistol II will include a 'practice run' on the Texas LTC shooting qualification test.

 Detailed information about the Dynamic Pistol Marksmanship course to be taught by Tom Givens and Jim Higginbotham Oct 11-12 is now online.
 This course will replace our AT weekend for fall 2003.
 It covers many of the same topics as our AT weekend, but is different enough that AT graduates will see plenty of new material.
-It's also suitable for anyone with a Texas CHL and no prior additional training.
+It's also suitable for anyone with a Texas LTC and no prior additional training.

 We've also scheduled another NRA instructor training class for January 2004, and InSights Training will be returning to offer Defense Against Weapons and Handgun Retention and Disarming in February 2004.